dannyjameswilliams/gpc/README.md

 ```r
 vignette(package="gpc")
 ```
-once the package has installed.
+once the package has installed, provided the argument `build_vignettes=TRUE` was specified.